 Remus shook his head, but reconsidered and said, “Actually yes, I never got your name.”
 The goblin froze for a second before smiling.
 “You may call me Ironclaw.”

 Remus smiled and nodded before doing as instructed.
-As the seventh drop of his blood was absorbed into the parchment, black lines started to fill the parchment.
+As the seventh drop of his blood was absorbed into the parchment, black lines started to fill the blank page.
 Remus was actually shocked at how much was forming; he wasn’t a lord or anything.
 He took the parchment when it finally stopped and almost dropped it upon seeing the writing.
 He sat stock still, staring at the parchment in his hands, not comprehending the words inked on it.

 Name: Remus John Lupin